 The NBA also has a thorough database of the latest live bison auction reports from around the country that are available exclusively to NBA members.

 Access to current live animal and meat prices is only one of the advantages of being a member of the NBA.
 This spring, we compiled the world’s largest database of scholarly literature on bison herd health and management.
 While the general public has access to the abstracts within this database, members can access each document at no charge.
 And, NBA members get Trading Board notifications 48 hours before the information goes out to the general public.
 Explore the benefits of NBA membership here.

 The National Bison Association offers a trove of resources to assist producers in developing a viable, sustainable and profitable bison business.
 Our 2ndEdition Bison Produces’ Handbook is packed with information from 25 different experts on all facets of bison ranching and marketing.
 Our new Producers’ App, developed through the assistance of USDA’s Risk Management Agency, provides a new tool for measuring and monitoring all aspects of your herd.

 Today’s growth represents a remarkable comeback for a species that teetered on the brink of extinction little more than a century ago.
 The decimation of the bison herds in the late 1800’s is a bleak chapter in American history.
 Herds that numbered more than 30 million when the first European explorers set foot on the American continent were nearly wiped out by the 1880’s.
 At the turn of the 20th century, fewer than 1,000 bison remained in existence.
-Today, roughly 400,000 bison now roam the pastures and rangelands across North America, and more than 90 percent of those animals are on private ranches.
+Today, nearly 400,000 bison now roam the pastures and rangelands across North America, and more than 90 percent of those animals are on private ranches.
 It’s an amazing story of restoration.

 The future is bright for the bison business.
 Producers, marketers, customers, chefs, nutritionists and environmentalists all agree: America’s original red meat is good for our health, good for our environment, and absolutely delicious.